MicrosoftDocs/power-pages-docs/power-pages-docs/admin/migrate-enhanced-data-model.md

 - **all**: migrate both types of data.

-Certain templates, such as the ones listed below, require corresponding enhanced data model packages to ensure the migrated website functions properly.
-To acquire these enhanced data model packages, users need to create a new site for the respective package, which will provide enhanced data model compatible solutions for migration.

-- Program registration
-- Program registration
-- FAQ

 The migration tool will verify the solutions.
-If any standard data model solution exists without an enhanced data model solution for the above packages, it will display a warning: ```Found template <tempaltename>.
+If there’s a standard data model solution present without a respective enhanced data model solution for the mentioned template, a warning will be displayed: ```Found template <template-name>.
 One of the prerequisite for migrate needs Enchanged data model template```

+There are specific templates, like the ones mentioned below, that necessitate the presence of matching enhanced data model packages to ensure the proper functioning of the migrated website.
+To obtain these enhanced data model packages, users are required to create a new site for the corresponding template (the environment should be enabled for the enhanced data model), which will provide enhanced data model compatible solutions for migration.

+- Registration for Programs
+- Scheduling and Management of Meetings
+- FAQ

 ### Supported templates for migration